Ghirapur Guide | Illustration by Scott Murphy

 Market Festival | Illustration by Ryan Barger

+Magic can be a money sink and usually helps determine what format you play.
 Learn how to get the most out of the game and get as much free stuff as possible!

 Sarkhan's Triumph | Illustration by Chris Rahn